 Biomass feedstock.
-The majority of scenarios consider C4 grasses like Miscanthus or switchgrass (29/34), temperate (18/34), and tropical tree species (17/34) as bioenergy feedstock (e.g. Boysen et al. 2017; Yamagata et al. 2018; Heck et al. 2018).

-- Among the reviewed studies, only two consider first-generation bioenergy plants as feedstock like rapeseed, oil-palm, or sugar cane (De Fraiture et al., 2008; Gerbens-Leenes et al., 2012).
-Residues from agriculture or forestry, estimated to contribute up to 100 EJ yr-1 in 2050 (IEA, 2009; Haberl et al., 2010), are discussed by Beringer et al. (2011) but not included in their analysis.
-Stenzel et al. (2019) and Heck et al. (2018) include the one-time timber harvest from the land use conversion of forests to biomass plantations.
+The majority of scenarios consider C4 grasses like Miscanthus or switchgrass (29/34), temperate (18/34), 245 and tropical tree species (17/34) as bioenergy feedstock (e.g. Boysen et al. 2017; Yamagata et al. 2018; Heck et al. 2018).
+Among the reviewed studies, only two consider first-generation bioenergy plants as feedstock like rapeseed, oil-palm, or sugar cane (De Fraiture et al., 2008; Gerbens-Leenes et al., 2012).
+Residues from agriculture or forestry, estimated to contribute up to 100 EJ yr^{-1} in 2050 (IEA, 2009; Haberl et al., 2010), are discussed by Beringer et al. (2011) but not included in their analysis.
+Stenzel et al. (2019) and Heck et al. (2018) include the one-time timber harvest from the land use conversion of forests to current review, major impacts on water can probably only be expected by designated large scale plantations.

+Some studies assume yield productivity changes in the bioenergy harvest over the 21st century based on previous productivity increases observed in crop harvests (Bonsch et al., 2016; Mouratiadou et al., 2016; Humpenöder et al., 2018).
+There biomass plantations.
 Fajardy et al. (2018) include wheat straw residues as biomass feedstock.
-Major However, in the context of the current review, major impacts on water can probably only be expected by designated large scale plantations. - Some studies assume yield productivity changes in the bioenergy harvest over the 21st century based on previous productivity increases observed in crop harvests (Bonsch et al., 2016; Mouratiadou et al., 2016; Humpenöder et al., 2018).
-There however is also the argument that this increase of productivity might be more difficult to reach than for food crops, since the whole above-ground biomass is used for bioenergy production, instead of only a small ratio as in the case of food crops (Kraus- - 270 mann et al., 2013).
+However, in the context of the is also the argument that this increase of productivity might be more difficult to reach than for food crops, since the whole

+- 255 above-ground biomass is used for bioenergy production, instead of only a small ratio as in the case of food crops (Krausmann et al., 2013).
 Breeding programs might also yield significant potential for improved water use efficiencies in bioenergy crops.
 Timing of bioenergy implementation.
 For demand driven studies crucial (but mostly exogenous) parameters are the starting year and trajectory for the BECCS demand, e.g. whether deployment is assumed to start in 2015 (Humpenöder et al., 2018) or in 2030 (Stenzel et al., 2019).
-Trajectories of the energy (or NE) demand (Boysen et al., 2017; Hejazi et al., 2014; Berndes,

-275 2002) which require higher yearly biomass yield demands at the end of the century will likely also lead to higher yearly irrigation requirements.
+Trajectories of the energy (or NE) demand (Boysen et al., 2017; Hejazi et al., 2014; Berndes, - 260 2002) which require higher yearly biomass yield demands at the end of the century will likely also lead to higher yearly irrigation requirements.
 The yearly water abstractions given in the studies are not always indicative of average irrigation water abstractions per year, since demand studies mostly report end of study period values (e.g. mean 2090-2099) where irrigated areas are at their maximum.

 Carbon conversion efficiency.
-An important parameter in the BECCS process chain (and indirectly influencing the water demand of BPs) is the carbon conversion efficiency (c{eff}), which we define as the overall fraction of harvested biomass carbon that can be sequestered and thus removed from the carbon cyclecarbon cycling.
+An important parameter in the BECCS process chain (and indirectly influencing the water demand of BPs) is the carbon conversion efficiency (c{eff}), which we define as the overall fraction of harvested biomass carbon that can be sequestered and thus removed from carbon cycling.
 Gough and Vaughan (2015) report the capture rates of the CCS processes to be 85-90%, but these ranges only describe the CCS efficiency, disregarding the supply chain carbon efficiency, which can be much lower.
 Smith and Torn (2013) give an overall conversion efficiency of 47% for typical BECCS process chains.
 For our literature corpus, c{eff} (if reported at all) ranges from 31-33% (Bonsch et al., 2016; Fajardy et al., 2018; Yamagata et al., 2018) to 94% (Hejazi et al., 2014) (Figure 1).